 It’s not magic, but it’s maybe the next best thing.
 As you watch yourself make progress and grow into who you’re meant to be, you’ll move through your life and work with increased confidence, intention, and ease.

-As a member of the International Coach Federation, I take their principles very seriously.
-First and foremost: confidentiality.
-I will maintain the confidentiality of everything that happens in our sessions.
-Also: coaching as an equal partnership.
-Coaching is a partnership between you and me to get you from where you are now to where you want to be.
+I understand coaching as an equal partnership between you and me, where I support you to get you from where you are now to where you want to be.

-I am here to listen—without judgment; with curiosity.
+My role is to listen—without judgment; with curiosity.
 To ask questions.
 To share reflections, observations, ideas.
 More often than not, I’ll invite you to consider a homework exercise or assignment.
-You’ll get the most out of coaching if you come fully prepared and present, take charge of the topic and the work, and truly understand that the space is yours.
-I’ll trust that you have faith that I welcome your feedback and am comfortable with all your emotions, including frustrations with me.
+You’ll get the most out of coaching if you come fully prepared and present, take charge of the work, and truly understand that the space is yours.
+And I believe in your faith that I welcome your feedback and that I’m comfortable with all of your emotions, including frustrations with me.

-We start with an intake form that you complete, that helps me understand where you are right now, and forces at play in your life.
-It also offers you a chance to start getting clear about why you’re seeking coaching right now, what your goals are, and what changes you’d like to see as a result of our work together.
+I’ll ask you to complete an intake form, which helps me understand where you are right now and the forces at play in your life.
+It also offers you a chance to get clear about why you’re seeking coaching right now, what your goals are, and what changes you’d like to see as a result of our work together.

-It’s important that you understand that I have no agenda except your agenda; I’m here to support you in meeting your needs.
-That means I do not come with a prepared curriculum or predetermined package of assessments.
-Any homework or assessment that I invite you to consider will emerge through our work together.
-That said, let’s be clear that I have over the course of time collected a wealth of tools, exercises, and resources—not to mention expertise—that I will of course share happily with you as appropriate.
+I have no agenda except your agenda; I take my cue from you about what you’d like to focus on, what kinds of practices and exercises work for you, and how you’d like to use our time.
+I don’t come with a prepared curriculum or predetermined package of assessments.
+Any homework or assessment that I invite you to consider will emerge through our work together, and you will always retain the right to agree to or opt out of any homework invitations.
+Needless to say, over time I’ve collected stacks and stacks of tools, exercises, and resources—not to mention expertise—that I will happily share with you as appropriate.

-I also appreciate a (complimentary) 20-30-minute closure, to reflect on our time together, offer you a chance to appreciate where you’ve come, and offer me a chance to share my appreciations of our time together.
+I also appreciate a (complimentary) 15-minute closure session, to reflect on our time together, offer you a chance to appreciate where you’ve come, and offer me a chance to share my appreciations of our time together.